WILCOX, Philip Scott - Santa Barbara News-Press

 Native Santa Barbaran and lifelong resident, PHILIP SCOTT WILCOX, died peacefully at his Montecito home on October 30, 2021, a week shy of his 90th birthday.
 Born at Cottage Hospital, November 7, 1931, to Dr. Alfred Bulkeley Wilcox and Marguerite Bone Wilcox, he attended Roosevelt School, La Cumbre Junior High and Santa Barbara High School (Class of ’48), where he was editor of The Forge.
 At age 16 he went to Stanford University, earning both undergraduate (BA 52) and law (LLB 54) degrees, followed by two years in the US ARMY stationed in California and France.

-Phil’s “memorable achievements” include presidencies of the Santa Barbara Foundation, Family Service Agency, the Cottage Health Institutional Review Board, Sansum Medical Research Foundation, and other officer/director positions with the Montecito Library, Montecito Association and the Montecito Union School Board.
+Phil’s “memorable achievements” include presidencies of the Santa Barbara Foundation, Family Service Agency, Sansum Medical Research Foundation, and other officer/director positions with the Cottage Health Institutional Review Board, Montecito Library, Montecito Association and the Montecito Union School Board.
 He was an active and life-long member of All Saints-By-The-Sea Church.
-After retirement Phil enjoyed numerous Adult Education classes studying Shakespeare, music and poetry, he also volunteered at Cleveland School in the after school reading program.
+After retirement Phil enjoyed numerous Adult Education classes studying Shakespeare, music and poetry.
+He also volunteered at Cleveland School in the reading program.

 Sally and Phil traveled extensively on nearly all continents in their 63 years together, motivated frequently by her devotion to hiking and his to theater and poetry, particularly Shakespeare and WB Yeats.
 Phil (“I am a poet in my mind”) was an enthusiastic actor from an early age, appearing in some fifteen local productions, notably as the fool, “Feste,” in Twelfth Night and the “Reverend Hale” in The Crucible.